Financial-Times/origami-build-tools/README.md

 * `--local` asset paths will be for the local filesystem
 * `--buildservice` (default) assets paths will be for the Origami build service
+* `--updateorigami` The `demos` property of your `origami.json` file will be updated - to list the demo files that have been created.

 Build static demo pages from demo source files, according to a spec in a config JSON file.

 #### Examples

-Building demos for buildservice, using default config file location:
+Building demos for build service, using default config file location:

     origami-build-tool demo